abdul-mannan4/Vocabulary-Builder-runtime/README.md

 ## Features

-- Add new words with their meanings
+- Add new words with their meanings.
-- View all saved vocabulary entries
+- View all saved vocabulary entries.
-- Search for the meaning of a specific word
+- Quiz yourself by guessing word on the basis of meaning.
-- Store data persistently using a file (JSON or text format)
+- Not Store data persistently using a file (JSON or text format).Just Run time dictionary Updation/
-- Simple and easy-to-use command-line interface
+- Simple and easy-to-use command-line interface.

 ---